Wednesday, October 16, 2024

 There really aren’t too many day trip tours of Treviso, because again, it’s a pretty low-key town that’s nice to just do at your own pace.
 So, why not learn to make tiramisu in it’s birthplace?

-Small group Pasta and Tiramisu class in Treviso Learn how to make authentic tiramisù in the city where it was invented with this cooking class led by a passionate local cook.
+Small group Pasta and Tiramisu class in Treviso – Learn how to make authentic tiramisù in the city where it was invented with this cooking class led by a passionate local cook.
 Be welcomed into the kitchen of your host and get to work preparing two traditional pasta dishes from scratch, then move on to assembling a creamy tiramisù like to pro.
 End with a festive tasting featuring the dishes you’ve prepared paired with local wines and coffee.

 Mantua: Little Copenhagen

-Time to Mantua from Verona by Train: ~ 45 minutes
+Travel Time from Verona to Mantua: Time to Mantua from Verona by Train: ~ 45 minutes Time to Mantua from Verona by Car: ~ 45 minutes

 Mantua may be a town of just 50,000, but it punches well above it’s weight.
 In fact, Mantua was designated as the “Italian Capital of Culture” in 2016, and the European Capital of Gastronomy in 2017.
 It’s also has multiple UNESCO world heritage sites within the city!
 And because of the lakes that surround it, it has earned the nickname “Little Copenhagen” for it’s natural beauty as well.